XHCHH-FM (Guerrero)

 XHCHH-FM is a radio station in Zumpango del Río, Guerrero, serving the state capital of Chilpancingo.
-Broadcasting on 97.1 FM, XHCHH is owned by Capital Media and carries an adult hits format known as Lokura FM.
+Broadcasting on 97.1 FM, XHCHH is owned by Capital Media and carries a grupera format known as Lokura FM Grupera.

 History

 The concession for XECHH-AM 650 was awarded to Luis Carlos Mendiola Codina in 1993.
 The next year, the station obtained its FM counterpart.
 Capital acquired XECHH/XHCHH in 2004.
 The AM station broadcast with 5,000 watts day and 250 watts night.

 Capital Media surrendered the 650 AM frequency to the IFT in a letter dated June 25, 2019.

 Like most Capital stations, XHCHH adopted the new Lokura FM adult hits format in 2020.
+Lokura FM was split into rock, pop, and grupera brands in 2023, with the grupera format being installed at XHCHH.